 - I pray you are not forced to leave because of the habitual practice of willful sin.
 However, if you are asked to leave, for this reason, do so in confession, repentance, and with the assurance that you are doing the right thing.

 - You should be prayerfully assured that it is God’s will for you to move on.
 This process should rest in Scripture and supplication.

 - Discuss it with your spouse and come to an agreement.
 Your ministry is not entirely dependent upon you since the marriage covenant means that two become one.

 - Acquire the godly counsel of those who can testify that they have been there and done that.
 You can learn from their mistakes and from their successful departures.

 - You need to talk with those who are over you in the Lord.
 Their discernment can help you know whether or not you should leave and help you make a wise transition.

 For ministers who are members of my tribe within the Kingdom of God, let me speak frankly.

-- As a credentialed minister within our organization, you are accountable to your overseers.
+- As a credentialed minister, you are accountable to your overseers.
 They don’t seek to hold you back.
 They want to help you fulfill your ministry.

 Know this: seeking wisdom and counsel from others does not deny your competency as a leader.
 Instead, it causes you to grow and enhances your reputation as a person of wisdom.